jpype-project/jpype/doc/userguide.rst

 The second setting is how to treat strings.
 Early in the life of this project return types were often converted to Python types without regard to preserving the type information.
-Thus strings would automatically convert to a Python string effectly transferred the data from Java to Python on each return.
+Thus strings would automatically convert to a Python string effectively transferred the data from Java to Python on each return.
 This was a violation of the Python philosophy that explicit is better than implicit.
 This also prohibited chaining of Java string operations as each operation would lose the Java representation and have to be transferred back